 What attributes do you think are important for a career in compliance?

-I believe the key attributes required for a career in compliance regardless of the industry are: Integrity, accountability, relationship building (influencing) good communication skills (both oral and written), patience, flexible, open minded, common sense, analytical thinking, teamwork and attention to detail.
-A Compliance professional should have the passion for doing the right thing.
+I believe the key attributes required for a career in compliance regardless of the industry are: integrity, accountability, relationship building (influencing), good communication skills (both oral and written), patience, flexibility, an open mind, common sense, analytical thinking, teamwork and attention to detail.
+A compliance professional should have a passion for doing the right thing.

 What advice do you have for fledgling compliance professionals?

-Keeping in mind the current demands on compliance professionals, I feel it is advisable to be flexible, open minded and pragmatic when recommending solutions whilst ensuring the right approach is used to do the right thing, achieve the right outcome and compliance with regulatory requirements.
+Keeping in mind the current demands on compliance professionals, I feel it is advisable to be flexible, open minded and pragmatic when recommending solutions whilst ensuring the right approach is used to do the right thing, achieve the right outcome and be compliant with regulatory requirements.
 It is not an easy job to do and takes years to develop the skills, knowledge and expertise required of a compliance professional.
-My advice is to be patient, flexible and open minded.
-The development will come with work experience.
+My advice is to be patient – the development will come with work experience.
 Due to the high level of accountability and responsibility a compliance role carries, it is important to be thorough, well prepared, inclusive and have an attitude of working with the business as part of one team to come up with pragmatic solutions.
-As compliance professionals we are educating the business and must lead by example.
+As compliance professionals we are educating the business, and have to lead by example.
 Remember to give and show respect at all levels of an organisation and be fair.